AswinAsok/AswinAsok/README.md

 <p align="center">
 <img alt="Hey there, I'm Aswin" src="giphy.webp"></p>
-<p align="center">I am currenly working on my developing my frontend skills on <b>React.js</b> and other frontend libraries, Other than that I like <b>Typing, Problem solving, Critical Thinking and Logic Development</b>.
-My currently objective is to <b>become a full stack developer</b> and to <b>improve my exposure</b> in the tech communities by taking part in various community events and initiatives.<p>
+<p align="center">I am currently working on my developing my frontend skills on <b>React.js</b> and other frontend libraries, Other than that I like <b>Typing, Problem-solving, Critical Thinking, and Logic Development</b>.
+My current objective is to <b>become a full stack developer</b> and to <b>improve my exposure</b> in the tech communities by taking part in various community events and initiatives.<p>

 <p align="center">
 <img src="https://visitor-badge.laobi.icu/badge?page_id=aswinasok"/></p>